Spinal Physiotherapy: Expert Neurological Rehabilitation

 Modern spinal physiotherapy encompasses several key elements:

-• Strengthening programs focused on maximizing remaining muscle function
+- Strengthening programs focused on maximising remaining muscle function

-• Functional electrical stimulation to activate paralyzed muscles
+- Functional electrical stimulation to activate paralysed muscles

 Families often express concern about whether physiotherapy can truly make a difference after spinal cord injury.
-Clinical observations reveal that consistent, specialized intervention frequently leads to improvements in strength, function, and overall well-being.
+Clinical observations reveal that consistent, specialised intervention frequently leads to improvements in strength, function, and overall well-being.

 The Australian healthcare system, including NDIS funding, recognises the importance of ongoing spinal physiotherapy for individuals with neurological conditions.
 This support enables people to access the intensive, long-term rehabilitation needed for optimal outcomes.